zehuilu/CBBA-Python/README.md

 * `TASK_VALUE`: the value/reward of task.
 With larger value, the task is more important than others.
 * `START_TIME`: the starting timestamp of task [sec].
 * `END_TIME`: the enging timestamp of task [sec].
 * `DURATION`: the duration/time window of task [sec].
-An agent needs to arrives at a task before the starting time and stays there until the ending time to be counted as complete a task.
+An agent needs to arrive at a task before the starting time and stays there until the ending time to be counted as complete a task.

 An example `config_example_01.json`:
 ```json